These Mental Illness Badges Let Others Know They're Not Alone

 Tired of feeling like she had to conceal her mental illness from the rest of the world, one woman has made it her mission to help reduce the stigma and shame that surrounds mental health and invisible illnesses.

-Following the death of actress (and unsung mental health pioneer) Carrie Fisher, Kat Selwyn Layton from Asheville, North Carolina decided to spearhead a social media campaign tackling attitudes towards mental health.
+Following the death of actress (and unsung mental health pioneer) Carrie Fisher, Kat Selwyn Layton from North Carolina, US, decided to spearhead a social media campaign tackling attitudes towards mental health.

 She hopes it will help other people feel safe in the knowledge that they’re not alone in their struggles.

-Explaining her reason for creating them, she wrote: “Just because an illness is often invisible, it doesn’t mean your battle should go unrecognised.
+Explaining why she created them, she wrote: “Just because an illness is often invisible, it doesn’t mean your battle should go unrecognised.

 “If someone is struggling with a mental illness and/or other neurodivergent condition they should feel comfortable reaching out, they should feel safe discussing it.
 Most importantly, they should know they’re not alone.”